khoi/curl-swift/README.md

 There are 2 ways to use this library which kinda represents the [libcurl-easy](https://curl.se/libcurl/c/libcurl-easy.html) and [libcurl-share](https://curl.se/libcurl/c/libcurl-share.html)

 ### `CURL.swift`
-Each request is run in total isolation.
+Each request runs in total isolation.

 ```swift
 let req = CURL(